isagonzalez/github-remote-repo-setup/README.md

 ## How It Works

 1. **Checking for Repository Name**: The script checks if you provide a repository name as an argument.
-If not, it will prompt you to provide one.
+If not, it will ise your current folder name as the default.

 2. **Safety Check**: It verifies that you are not trying to create the repository in your home directory (for safety).